-This section is an overview of the W40 product's external design.
+This section is an overview of the W50 product's external design.

 Figure 1.2.
-Clavister W40 Connection Ports
+Clavister W50 Connection Ports

-The W40 features the following connection ports on the front panel:
+The W50 features the following connection ports on the front panel:

-- One RJ45 Gigabit Ethernet interface called M1.
+- A single fixed RJ45 Gigabit Ethernet interfaces with the logical cOS Core name G1.
 This is the default interface for management access over a network.
 However, it can be used for other purposes. - An RS-232 RJ45 port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
-Connection to this port is discussed in Section 3.5, "Local Console Port Connection". - 8 x RJ45 Gigabit Ethernet interfaces with the names G1 to G8. - 3 x PCle Ethernet interface expansion slots on the right of the front panel.
+Connection to this port is discussed in Section 3.5, "Local Console Port Connection". - 4 x PCle Ethernet interface expansion slots on the right side of the front panel.
 In a new unit, these slots are covered with a removable panel.
 Expansion modules can be ordered separately for these slots and the following module options are available: - i.
 8 x RJ45 Gigabit Ethernet interfaces. - ii.
-8 x SFP Gigabit interfaces.
-Note that this module cannot be used in the first slot E1 which is nearest the fixed interfaces. - iii.
+8 x SFP Gigabit interfaces. - iii.
 2 x SFP+ 10 Gigabit interfaces.